All Episodes

 And I'm like, well, I was there.

-Saw it with my own eyes in all of its evil.
+I walked right up to it, saw it with my own eyes and all of its evil.

-What the hell are he talking about?
+What the hell he's talking about?

 Does that mean that they were being prepared to be president too?

-His joke uh just fell flat.
+His joke just fell flat.

-Look, it's really coming down to Bloomberg versus Bernie, because Bloomberg has the money to stay in.
+Look, it's really coming down to Bloomberg versus Bernie because Bloomberg has the money to stay in.

 That's the bottom line.

-Joe Biden showed a little bit of life last night, so some people, oh, he's no, he's really still in this.
+So some people, oh, he's no, he's really still in this.

 No, he's not.